X-CASH-official/mymonero-core-js/README.md

 * Figure out all of the include directories that clang uses

-* Check waht include directories gcc uses
+* Check what include directories gcc uses
 `cpp -v`

 * Select a directory that clang uses, for example we will use